sharetribe/flex-docs/src/docs/design-toolkit/your-user-journey-a-guide/index.md

 ---
-title: 'How to design your user journey'
+title: How to design your user journey
 slug: your-user-journey-a-guide
 updated: 2023-10-24
 category: design-toolkit